 Principle 6 - Individual transition plan

-Each young person should have an individualised transition plan that focuses on all aspects of their life.
+Each young person should have an individualised documented transition plan that focuses on all aspects of their life.
+This could include a formal transition plan template, documentation in medical records or a clinical report of discussions.

 1

-Individual transition plan to be developed in partnership with the young person, their family and carer from the age of 14 or as appropriate.
-It is a living document throughout the transition journey.
+The individual transition plan is to be developed in partnership with the young person and their family and carer.
+A formal transition plan is a living document throughout the transition journey.

 2